serpro69/serpro69/README.md

   <summary><code>$ whoami</code></summary>
   <br/>
 My name is Særgeir, I am a self-taught software guy, made in 🇺🇦, living in beautiful ❤️ 🇳🇴🇳🇴🇳🇴
-<br>At work I'm most passionate about software quality 🔍 , development experience 💯 and automation ⚙️  I also enjoy uncovering and fixing nasty 🐞
+<br>At work I'm most passionate about software quality 👌, development experience 💯 and automation ⚙️  I also enjoy going down the 🐇🕳️ while uncovering and fixing nasty 🐞
 <br>In my spare time I enjoy a variety of different things which are too numerous to list here.
 </details>